I'm a provider

-In patients with contraindications to pharmacologic prophylaxis who are undergoing major orthopedic surgery (THA, TKA or HFS), the ACCP guidelines are consistent with use of intermittent pneumatic compression devices for 10-14 days after surgery.
-The ACCP suggestion on extended prophylaxis (up to 35 days) was a weak recommendation that did not mention pneumatic compression devices as an option.
+In patients with contraindications to pharmacologic prophylaxis who are undergoing major orthopedic surgery (total hip arthroplasty, total knee arthroplasty, hip fracture surgery), the ACCP guidelines are consistent with use of intermittent limb compression devices for 10-14 days after surgery.
+The ACCP suggestion on extended prophylaxis (up to 35 days) was a weak recommendation that did not mention limb compression devices as an option.

-Guidance on Risk Level for Patients Undergoing Non-orthopedic Surgery
+Guidance on Determining Risk Level for Non-orthopedic Surgery

 The ACCP guidelines on prevention of VTE in non-orthopedic surgery patients included the following discussion of risk levels: